-Calendar Description: Advocacy techniques, practice and tactics in a trial setting.
-Topics covered will include: the essentials of direct examination and cross examination, chambers advocacy, examinations for discovery, impeachment of witnesses, occurrence witness testimony, expert witnesses, the use of exhibits, closing arguments and addresses.
+Calendar Description: This course explores advocacy techniques, practice, and tactics in a trial setting.
+Topics include: direct and cross-examination, chambers advocacy, examinations for discovery, impeachment of witnesses, occurrence and expert witness testimony, the use of exhibits, and the preparation of closing arguments and addresses.

-Prerequisite: LAW 384.3 Civil Procedure
+Prerequisite: LAW 384.3 - Civil Procedure

-Purpose and Orientation: The course is designed to introduce students to the conduct of a civil trial.
-The emphasis is on making students confident and comfortable in a trial setting.
-Students will undertake counsel roles including a short trial near the end of the term.
-Role plays will begin with client preparation, pre-trial steps such as basic pleadings, chambers applications, examinations for discovery and direct and cross-examination techniques.
-Building on this, students will proceed through evidentiary matters such as the use of exhibits, impeachment of witnesses, the use of experts in a trial and eyewitness testimony.
-Other topics will include trial tactics, objections and responding to objections, procedural matters, opening statements and closing addresses.
+Purpose and Orientation: The course is designed to introduce students to the conduct of a civil trial, with an emphasis on building confidence and comfort in a courtroom setting.
+Students will assume counsel roles throughout the term, culminating in a short trial exercise.
+Role-playing exercises will span client interviews, pre-trial procedures (including pleadings, chambers applications, and discoveries), and advocacy exercises in direct and cross-examination.

+Students will also engage with evidentiary matters such as handling exhibits, impeaching witnesses, examining experts, and addressing eyewitness testimony.
+Additional instruction will cover trial strategy, objections and their responses, procedural issues, and the delivery of opening statements and closing submissions.

-Course Materials: Case files are created by the instructor and students.
-The text used is Stuesser, An Advocacy Primer, 4th ed., Carswell, 2015.
+- Stuesser, An Advocacy Primer, 4th ed., Carswell, 2015 - Custom case files prepared by the instructor and students

-Teaching and Assessment: The instructor introduces each topic area and will endeavour to provide couching and a critique of student's performances.
-Students are encouraged to assess each other.
-The course is assessed based on advocacy roles, class participation including a short trial.
-The remainder of the mark is based on a trial brief.
+Teaching and Assessment: Instruction will include lectures and demonstrations, with an emphasis on performance-based learning.
+The instructor will provide coaching and critiques; peer feedback is also encouraged.
+Assessment is based on in-class advocacy roles, participation, a short trial exercise, and a written trial brief.